altumguides/altumguides.github.io/index.md

 	  - if less than 90% of the images and more than 80% of the images shown for a celebrity subject belongs to a single face identity, then click the yellow `Good` button.
 	  - Otherwise, click the red `Bad` button.
   - You can select an image that you think is not representative of the main identity.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in your objective.
 Images that may satisfy this condition include:
-	  - Images with no faces to identify.
+	  - Image with no faces to identify.
-	  - Images with very poor quality or the subject is too far away.
+	  - Image with very poor quality or the subject is too far away.
-	  - Images with
+	  - Image with a face that does not look like the main identity.
   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.
 Some examples include:
 	  - The subject has makeup on, but you can recognize her because of her lips and nose features.
 	  - The subject is wearing sunglasses, but you can recognize his chin and smile.